LukDrey/eDNA_teaching_2023/README.md

 Some fundamental questions in community ecology are: Which taxa occur in a particular dataset?
 Which taxa are more specific (e.g. unique to) each sample?
 And are there differences?

 To get a first clue as to the answer to these questions, we can create a community composition bar plot.
 This will give us a visual representation of what is in our sample, and whether or not one group occurs more often than another.
-We plot this visualization at the "Order" taxonomic level, because we would not have enough information to resolve differences otherwise.
+We plot this visualization at the "Order" taxonomic level, because we would not have enough information to clearly resolve differences otherwise.

-For this purpose we need to transform our read counts into relative abundance (the proportion of how often a taxon occurs in the data) and find the 25 most abundant orders.
+For this purpose, we need to transform our read counts into relative abundances (the proportion of how often a taxon occurs in the data) and find the 25 most abundant orders.

 First we create a phyloseq object that is aggregated to the top 25 orders.